 Roll rotation φ about the x-axis

-and these are taken about the vehicle-fixed axes oxyz, whose definition is given above.
-The o’x’y’z’ axis system will roll about the x-axis and remain fixed to the body.
+and these are taken about the vehicle-fixed axes oxyzThe o’x’y’z’ axis system will roll about the x-axis and remain fixed to the body.
 The transform between o’x’y’z’ and oxyz will be used when developing the equations involving the body.

 Linear Equations of Motion